Understanding How Debt Consolidation Affects Your Credit Score

 Will consolidating debt hurt my credit if I have good credit?

-Even with good credit, you'll typically see a small temporary drop of 5-10 points from the hard inquiry and new account opening.
+Even with good credit, you'll typically see a small temporary drop of a few points from the hard inquiry and new account opening.
 However, this is minimal compared to the potential benefits.
 If you're consolidating high-interest credit card debt, the improved utilization ratio often offsets or exceeds the small initial drop.
 Within 6-12 months of on-time payments, most borrowers with good credit see their scores return to or exceed their pre-consolidation levels.

 Does a debt consolidation loan hurt your credit more than a balance transfer?